 Those pet owners with bigger homes can forget about the access their pets may have to freshwater.
 Having numerous water bowls during hot weather around your home will encourage your pup to drink more so that they can regulate their body temperature better.

 Your dog may also struggle to drink water if they are crate trained, especially if they spend a lot of time within their crate.
 If there is a water bowl inside it, and it’s likely your dog knocks it over, you can purchase weighted water bowls and even bottles specifically designed to attach to the space.
+For more options head over to our guide on dog crates.

 Hot and Cold Weather